Should You Stay If Your Partner Won’t Change? How Individual Therapy Can Help You Know

 This response is completely understandable.
 After a betrayal, the stakes feel higher.
 You may want answers and emotional information, but your partner might be flooded with shame, fear, or avoidance, making it even harder for them to stay emotionally present.

-In this context, individual therapy can help you process what happened, explore emotional impact, and begin rebuilding safety through vulnerability and responsiveness at a pace that honors your needs.
+In this context, individual therapy can help you process what happened, explore the emotional impact, and begin rebuilding safety through vulnerability and responsiveness at a pace that honors your needs.

 Do We Need Discernment Counseling?